ermongroup/cs228-notes/representation/undirected/index.md

 {% endmath %}
 where $$ Z = \sum_{A,B,C,D} \tilde p(A,B,C,D) $$ is a normalizing constant that ensures that the distribution sums to one.

-When normalized, we can view $$\phi(A,B)$$ as an interaction term between friends that pushes them $$B$$'s vote closer to that of $$A$$.
-The term $$\phi(B,C)$$ pushes $$B$$'s vote closer to $$C$$, and the most likely vote will require reconciling these potentially conflicting influences.
+When normalized, we can view $$\phi(A,B)$$ as an interaction that pushes them $$B$$'s vote closer to that of $$A$$.
+The term $$\phi(B,C)$$ pushes $$B$$'s vote closer to $$C$$, and the most likely vote will require reconciling these conflicting influences.

-Note that compared to the directed case, we are no longer describing how one variable is generated from another set of variables (as a conditional probability distribution would do); we simply indicate a relative coupling strength between dependent neighbors in the graph.
-In a sense, this requires less prior knowledge from our part, as we no longer have to specify a full generative story (via a probability) of how the vote of $$B$$ is constructed from the vote of $$A$$ (which we would need to do if we had a $$P(B\mid A)$$ factor).
-Instead, we simply identify dependent variables, define the strength of their interactions via arbitrary couplings, which in turn defines an energy landscape over the space of possible assignments; finally we convert this energy to a probability via a normalization constant.
+Note that unlike in the directed case, we are not saying anything about how one variable is generated from another set of variables (as a conditional probability distribution would do).
+We simply indicate a level of coupling between dependent variables in the graph.
+In a sense, this requires less prior knowledge, as we no longer have to specify a full generative story of how the vote of $$B$$ is constructed from the vote of $$A$$ (which we would need to do if we had a $$P(B\mid A)$$ factor).
+Instead, we simply identify dependent variables and define the strength of their interactions; this in turn defines an energy landscape over the space of possible assignments and we convert this energy to a probability via the normalization constant.

 ### Formal definition